Computer-Programming-B/KochSnowflake/README.md

 Extension:
 ---------
 ![](KochCurve.PNG)
-You can generate your own version of the Koch Snow Flake by changing the turning angles.
+If you have extra time, you can generate your own version of the Koch Snow Flake by changing the turning angles.
 See http://en.wikipedia.org/wiki/Koch_snowflake for examples and implement your favorite.